How a hug turned my biggest mistake into something I am proud of

 The first thing my mother did when she saw me back, was hug me.

-For me 1 August ‘91 is forever link to transparency and feedback.
+For me 1 August ‘91 is forever linked to transparency and feedback.

 Feedback because that hug told me, you failed and no you are not a failure.